Sir John Chilcot delivered a 30 minute statement in Westminster today before his seven-year-long inquiry into the Iraq War was released to the public.

 Mr Blair had been warned, however, that military action would increase the threat from Al Qaeda to the UK and to UK interests.

-He had also been warned that an invasion might lead to Iraq’s weapons and capabilities being transferred into the hands of terrorists.
+He had also been warned that an invasion might lead to Iraq’s weapons and capabilities being transferred into the

 5. The ensuing chaos in Iraq could not have been predicted

 Despite explicit warnings, the consequences of the invasion were underestimated.

 The planning and preparations for Iraq after Saddam Hussein were wholly inadequate.